Oliver Heywood: Philanthropy

 Oliver Heywood's family bank was very successful during the Victorian era.
 The prosperity from the Heywood Bank rewarded the family handsomely, the amount of wealth Heywood was receiving allowed him to have more time and focus on charitable and philanthropic work.
 These righteous pursuits also included but were not only limited to liberal causes in Salford and Manchester.
 Heywood's philanthropic interests had a particular focus in education.
 He started off supporting and financing for projects to erect and establish working men's colleges.
 Heywood even assisted his resources to help erect and establish the Owens College, which eventually became a forerunner of the University of Manchester.
 Heywood's philanthropic pursuits were looked at as very admirable considering that many of his contemporaries were uninterested in public duties.
 His contemporaries, or other people with substantial wealth, were moving out of the grimy cities to the more desirable country manor or suburban areas.
 Since a large portion of the wealthy were no longer living in the cities, this meant that consequently this sect of the wealthy was also less interested in providing charity for a community that they no longer inhabited.
 Heywood, deciding to stay in Manchester, and with his very generous inclinations, was very prone to provide a little extra to his community's needs.

 Some of Heywood's contributions and support he led to education were mainly in Manchester and included: Victoria University, Owens College, Manchester Grammar School, Manchester High School for Girls, Hulme Grammar School, Manchester Technical School, Manchester School Board, Salford School Board, and the Association for the Promotion of Technical Education in the Manchester District.

 Heywood also provided his support and contributed to the healthcare organisations and facilities of Manchester, these include: Hospital for Sick Children, St Mary's Hospital, Manchester Royal Infirmary, Salford Royal Hospital, the Royal Eye Hospital Manchester, the Royal Asylum, and the Provident Dispensaries Association.

 Heywood was passionate and often locally involved to the best of his capacity towards, what was then considered, "Progressive Causes".
 He was a staunch supporter of the Anti-Slavery movement in England, and in turn, the world.
 It was not considered rare or bizarre to find Heywood at local Anti-Slavery meetings in Manchester.
 One of the more notable meetings, held in November 1872, recorded Heywood in attendance; it was focused on the stopping of the African slave trade that was being carried out in East Africa.

 Heywood's father, Sir Benjamin Heywood, was a parliamentary representative during the 1830s.
 Despite Heywood's father's political legacy and his own public record of charity and public service, Heywood never took a career in politics seriously.
-Heywood was admired for his subtle disposition and his high qualities of competence and generosity.
-It was only natural that Heywood was offered the parliamentary seat for Salford as the liberal candidate on multiple occasions; he turned the whole proposition down, flattered.